Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 I was curious to see whether Microsoft Teams could keep up with Slack in this category.
 I thought that Teams fell short, as it prioritizes video conferencing over other features

 As far as reminders go, you can create them from messages if you have a Microsoft 365 subscription.
-While Slack’s free plan also limits its in-app features, users can still use slash commands to simplify their work.
+While the Slack free plan limits in-app features, users can still access slash commands to simplify their work.
 In Microsoft Teams, the restrictions are more rigid.

 💡 Pumble Pro Tip